Our world is full of words.

 You read them on billboards, websites, emails, magazines, direct mail, brochures and catalogues not forgetting online digital content.

 Who cares I hear you say?

-You should because if you are an established business, SME or new business startup you need to develop your voice (in words, how you project what you say to your clients online and on your website) and your brand as we call it in the print business.
+You should because if you are an established business, SME or new business startup you need to develop your tone and this is reflected in your choice of words.

 Your brand is your identifier, your company, your persona, what you and your business stand for, the differentiator that sets you apart from your competitors.